pedroveneziano/js-fall-2014/wk2/reading.md

 Read all of [Chapter 1](http://eloquentjavascript.net/01_values.html) and up to and including the section called "Mutability" in [Chapter 4](http://eloquentjavascript.net/04_data.html) of Eloquent Javascript.

-Excercise
+Exercise
 =========

 To complete these exercises, you'll make a html file with a script tag.
 Complete the tasks below, adding console.log statements so you can see the results of each task.
+Keep refreshing the page in your browser and checking your console as you work.
+Commit your work to your repository and push it to github.

 - Make a variable that holds a number.
 - Make a variable that holds another number.